Monitoring

 These monitors are deployed only as needed during major smoke incidents.

-Available on Apple iOS and Google Android, helps you keep track of air quality in your area on-the-go.
+Washington Air Quality Map hosted by Department of Ecology.
+An app is also available on Apple iOS and Google Android, helping you keep track of air quality in your area on-the-go.

 Forecasting